-In accordance with Title IX, the district does not discriminate on the basis of sex and is required not to discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to employment.
+In accordance with Title IX, the district does not discriminate on the basis of sex and is prohibited from discriminating on the basis of sex in its educational programs or activities.
+The prohibition against discrimination extends to employment.
 Inquiries about the application of Title IX may be referred to the district's Title IX coordinator, to the Assistant Secretary for Civil Rights of the Department of Education, or both.

-The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: Executive Director of Human Resources, 108 E Ave F/PO Box 9 Jarrell, TX 76537, (512) 746-2124.
+The district designates and authorizes the following employee as the Title IX coordinator for employees to address concerns or inquiries regarding discrimination based on sex, including sexual harassment: Assistant Superintendent of Human Resources, 504 N 5th St Jarrell, TX 76537, hr.dept@jarrellisd.org, and 512-746-2124.
 Reports can be made at any time and by any person, including during non-business hours, by mail, email, or phone.
 During district business hours, reports may also be made in person.

-The district designates and authorizes the following employee as the Section 504 coordinator for concerns regarding Section 504 contact: the Director of State and Federal Programs, 108 E Ave F/ PO Box 9 Jarrell, TX 76537 (512) 746-2124 and as the ADA coordinator for concerns regarding discrimination on the basis of a disability: the Director of Special Education, 108 E Ave F/PO Box 9 Jarrell, TX 76537 (512) 746-2124.
+The district designates and authorizes the following employee as the ADA/Section 504 coordinator for employees for concerns regarding discrimination on the basis of a disability: Director of Special Education, 504 N 5th Jarrell, TX 76537 and 512-746-2124.

-Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent.
+Questions or concerns relating to discrimination for any other reason should be directed to the Assistant Superintendent of Human Resources.